 This collection are just to get you going if you have a good travel guide and map you can expand on these and if you schedule enough time in Montevideo.
 You are sure to find other interesting points of interest and attractions about the Montevideo area of Uruguay.

-Montevideo is a pretty simple place to get around, once you have an eye for the place and know a couple of local landmarks it should become pretty simple.
-You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
-If you wish to traverse greater distances across Montevideo there are some other alternatives to get around.
-There is a city wide bus system where passes can be bought to cover you for multiple journeys.
-There is also the alternative to use Montevideo Taxis, where the driver can offer up local knowledge.
-What ever method you use to explore Montevideo make sure you see as much of the city as your can.
+Montevideo is a pretty simple place to get around, when you have grasped the layout of the place and understand the layout with the help of some local landmarks you will be able to get round with ease.
+You can cover a lot of the city as a pedestrian but ensure not to venture into unknown territory at night.
+If you wish to traverse greater distances across Montevideo there are a few more options.
+There is a good network of buses that passes can be bought to include multiple trips.
+Collect a Rental Car in Montevideo, there is also the alternative to use Montevideo Taxis, where the driver can offer up local knowledge.
+What ever method you use to explore Montevideo ensure you see as much of it as you can.

 If you are staying in Montevideo for a great period you'll need a place to rest.
 Montevideo has a wide range of places to bed down these consist of hotels at the high end of the star range to more modest hotels, B&Bs and hostels.
 If you are in town on business ensure the hotel you decide to select has suitable facilities and is in the right area for your meetings as the traffic in Montevideo may result in problems at certain times.
 If you are looking for a prestigious hotel to stay at there is a selection of top independent and chain hotels.
 Montevideo also offers a good selection of lower star hotels that offer basic but suitable facilities for travellers.
 If you are visiting on a small budget there is a number of guest houses and hotels in the area which are a fine place to sleep overnight.
 Whatever accommodation type you select in Montevideo ensure you take time to seek out deals that are available on countless travel web sites, often these are out of season or when a home sports team isn't playing a game.